Certificate in Evangelization (CE)

 “You must not hide your talent in a napkin, or your light under a bushel.
 I want a laity, not arrogant, not rash in speech, not disputatious, but men who know their religion, who enter into it, who know just where they stand, who know what they hold, and what they do not, who know their creed so well that they can give an account of it, who know so much of history that they can defend it.
 I want an intelligent and well-instructed laity… I wish you to enlarge your knowledge, to cultivate your reason, to get an insight into the relation of truth, to learn to view things as they are, to understand how faith and reason stand to each other, what are the bases and principles of Catholicism.”
 (St. John Henry Newman, Present Positions of Catholics in England)

-The Certificate in Evangelization aims to equip Catholics to be luminous witnesses to Christ in the world through deepened conversion of the mind.
+Included in St. Bernard's Certificate Programs is the Certificate in Evangelization, which aims to equip Catholics to be luminous witnesses to Christ in the world through deepened conversion of the mind.
 It is comprised of six courses and is carried out over two years, featuring three courses each year.
 Students sign up for courses one at a time; students who elect to continue through the full program will belong to a cohort that begins each fall.
 The program is led by priests of the Saint John Society, a congregation founded in Argentina two decades ago to preach afresh the Good News, in partnership with St. Bernard’s School of Theology and Ministry.

 The required courses meet for 10 consecutive weeks.
 The First Year begins with an introduction to evangelization, examining the Church as a missionary body in dialogue with the core tenets and approaches of the Catholic faith.
 The Second Year applies and deepens the principles developed in the first, and relates the transformational impetus of the missionary call to the person and mission of Jesus Christ.